-The City will also continue to support the development of both RUPCO Inc.'s multi-family projects, Energy Square in the construction phase and Landmark Place in the approval/development phase within the City of Kingston.
-The first is a 57 affordable and middle income rental apartments, and the second is 66 units of senior affordable housing.
+The City will also continue to support the development of both RUPCO's multi-family projects, Energy Square and Landmark Place, that are in the approval/development stage within the City of Kingston.
+The first is a 57 affordable and middle-income rental apartments, and the second is 66 units of senior affordable housing.